jgyy/fcc-scrape/placeholder.md

 ---
-id: 5e7b9f0e0b6c005b0e76f07a
+id: 5e7b9f050b6c005b0e76f056
-title: Using Web Services
+title: 'Variables, Expressions, and Statements'
 challengeType: 11
-videoId: oNl1OVDPGKE
+videoId: nELR-uyyrok
-dashedName: using-web-services
+dashedName: variables-expressions-and-statements
 ---

 # --question--

 ## --text--

-What are the two most common ways to send data over the internet?
+What is the symbol used in an assignment statement?

 ## --answers--

-JSON and TXT
+~

 ---

-JSON and XML
+&

 ---

-XML and TXT
+=

 ---

-XML and PHP

----

-PHP and TXT
+\|

 ## --video-solution--

-2
+3